microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 - Figure out the steps for uploading a device mapping.
 - Repeat for FHIR mapping.

-## Challenge-09c
+## Step 7 (Optional)

-This is the most difficult challenge.
+This is the most difficult part of the challenge.
 However, this could be one of the most crucial to the success of an medical IoT/RPM project.

 Use the IoT Mapper from Challenge-09b to create maps for the sample messages in the SampleData folder.
 There are three sample messages in one file - vitals, BP, and weight.
 Vitals is an array of data while BP & weight are single entry messages.
 The SampleData folder has two files.
 Both files are the same data.
 Three-Sample-Message-Types-with-labels.json is the message data with data descriptions and/or units of measure.